History of the 30-year fixed mortgage

 When did 30-year mortgages start?

 When it was introduced, the 30-year term may have been considered a very long period.
 It took until the 1960s for the concept to be adopted widely and for 30 years to become a standard mortgage option.
-Since then, 30 years has remained the longest available term for mortgages.
+Since then, 30-year mortgages have remained the longest available term for mortgages.

 To help make sense of everything, here’s a high-level timeline of the housing market and mortgage activity in American history.